-The Rev. S. Michael Yasutake Peace and Justice Award
+The Rev. S. Michael Yasutake Peace & Justice Award

-The Rev. Seiichi Michael Yasutake Peace and Justice Award recognizes those who hold peace and justice as the key passion of Jesus Christ; who devote time and talent to the cause of the oppressed in our midst and the lifting up of justice where there is little to none.
+The Rev. Seiichi Michael Yasutake Peace and Justice Award recognizes those who devote time and talent to the cause of the oppressed in our midst and the lifting up of justice where there is little to none.

 The Yasutake Award Committee seeks nominees (individuals or organizations) whose lives and mission represent the values that Michael Yasutake adhered to:

-- A shown ability to take risks in order to live out (or to witness to) the Gospel.
+- A demonstrated ability to take risks in order to live out or to witness to the Gospel

 A review committee from the Peace and Justice Committee will make the final award selection and the recipient(s) will receive an honorarium of $250.00.